Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric properties of Gaussian wavepacket dynamics

 Because the second and fourth terms of Eq.~(\ref{eq:dV_eff_dt}) vanish under the expectation value, substitution of Eq.~(\ref{eq:dV_eff_dt}) into Eq.~(\ref{eq:dEeff_dt}) for the time derivative of $E_{\text{eff}}$ yields

-The effective energy of the Gaussian wavepacket depends, in general, on time.
-Yet, we will see below that in many examples of the Gaussian wavepacket dynamics, the effective energy is conserved due to cancellations of various terms in Eq.~(\ref{eq:d_exp_Heff_dt}).
-In particular, the effective energy is conserved if the equations of motion (\ref{eq:q_dot})-(\ref{eq:gamma_dot}) for $q_{t},p_{t}$, $A_{t}$, and $\gamma_{t}$ can be obtained as Hamilton's equations associated to the Hamiltonian $E_{\text{eff}}$ on a smooth manifold of Gaussian wavepackets endowed with a certain non-canonical symplectic structure.\cite{Ohsawa_Leok:2013}
+The effective energy of the Gaussian generally depends on time.
+Yet, we will see that in many examples of the Gaussian wavepacket dynamics, the effective energy is conserved due to the cancellation of various terms in Eq.~(\ref{eq:d_exp_Heff_dt}).
+The effective energy is conserved, e.g., if Eqs.~(\ref{eq:q_dot})-(\ref{eq:gamma_dot}) of motion for $q_{t},p_{t}$, $A_{t}$, and $\gamma_{t}$ coincide with Hamilton's equations for the Hamiltonian $E_{\text{eff}}$ on a symplectic manifold of Gaussian wavepackets.\cite{Ohsawa_Leok:2013,Vanicek:symplecticity}